Andrew-Jones657/andrew-jones657.github.io/tutorials/GoogleLocation.md

 <figcaption> Figure 9.
 Inputting the Parameters for and Running the Python Script    </figcaption>
 </figure> <br>

-<p> The .kml file should have successfully generated.
-Add it to ArcGIS Pro (or whichever GIS software you are using) to create a visual depiction of it.
-Converting it to a shapefile may provide an easier means of editing it, so on ArcGIS Pro, run the KML to feature tools.
-Do note, if you have a huge location history file, this may take a very long time to run.
-If ArcGIS Pro seems to get stuck, it may be prudent to consider what location data you specifically want and convert that Google Takeout data to .kml.
+<p> The .kml file should generate sucessfully.
+Add it to ArcGIS Pro (or a different GIS software) to visually depict it.
+Converting it to a shapefile will provide an easier means of editing it, so on ArcGIS Pro, run the KML to feature tools (there is a similar tool on QGIS).
+Do note that if the location history file is large, it may take a very long time to run the tool.
+If ArcGIS Pro seems to get stuck, it may be prudent to consider what location data is specifically needed and request a limited Google Takeout dataset.
 Figure 10 below displays the shapefile of my location history.  </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/gwkJfUs.jpeg" alt="Location History" style="width:100%;max-width:625px">
 <figcaption> Figure 10.
 My Location History   </figcaption>
 </figure> <br>

 <p> At this point, you can do whatever you desire with your location history.
-I wanted to use this data to create a ArcGIS Javascript API web map that would display some of my travel photos.
+I wanted to use this data to create an ArcGIS Javascript API web map that would display some of my travel photos.
 To do this, I used around 120 of the points that corresponded with photo locations.
-I uploaded my photos to imgur, and then I created a field in my partitioned location data that contained each of the image links.
+I uploaded my photos to Imgur, and then I created a field in my partitioned location data that contained each of the image links.
 Then, I converted my location data shapefile into a geojson file (features to json) so that it would work seamlessly for online display.    </p> <br>

 <p> Below is the interactive web map of my travel photos: it is identical to the one on the front page of this website.
 The code for it can be found on the bottom of my <a href="/GIS_Programming">GIS Programming page</a>.  </p> <br>